jessepav/lacygoill-wiki-backup/tmux/tmux.md

     $ cat workspace.yml | heytmux

 ... is also valid.
-It may seem pointless, but it allows you to do:
+It may seem pointless, but it lets you do:

     :w !heytmux